-Analysis of measurements completed in 2006 for the Gregg spacing trials will be conducted to compare effects of controlled density on stand development with differences reported between post-harvest and fire-origin stands under Project 3.
+Analysis of measurements was completed in 2006/07 for the Gregg spacing trials to compare effects of controlled density on stand development with differences reported between post-harvest and fire-origin stands.
 (See Business Plan Sections 4.3.2.2 and 4.4.3.)